Chris Taylor Player Props: Dodgers vs. Pirates

 Chris Taylor At The Plate

-- Taylor is batting .111 with four home runs and five walks.
+- Taylor is hitting .163 with five home runs and five walks.

-- Taylor has a hit in five of 16 games played this year (31.3%), but zero multi-hit games.

-- He has gone deep in four games this season (25.0%), leaving the park in 7.8% of his plate appearances.

-- Taylor has driven in a run in six games this year (37.5%), including one multiple-RBI game.
+- Taylor has picked up a hit in six games this year (35.3%), including one multi-hit game.

-- He has scored at least one run five times this season (31.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.